 EEE Combined Degree Program

-- Undergraduate students on Purdue’s Main Campus currently in semester 6 (with two additional semesters yet to complete their BS degree) in Environmental and Ecological Engineering (BSEEE), Agricultural Engineering (BSAE), Biological Engineering (BSBE), Chemical Engineering (BSChE), Civil Engineering (BSCE), Materials Engineering (BSMSE), or Natural Resources and Environmental Science (NRES).
+- Undergraduate students on Purdue’s Main Campus currently in semester 6 (with two additional semesters yet to complete their BS degree) in Environmental and Ecological Engineering (BSEEE), Agricultural Engineering (BSAE), Biological Engineering (BSBE), Chemical Engineering (BSChE), Civil Engineering (BSCE), Earth, Atmospheric, and Planetary Sciences (Atmospheric Science; Environmental Geoscience; Geology and Geophysics; and Planetary Science), Industrial Management (BSIM), Materials Engineering (BSMSE), or Natural Resources and Environmental Science (NRES).

 - A cumulative GPA of at least 3.25 at the time of application, and maintain this minimum index through semesters 6-8.

-In semester 6, students in the above listed programs interested in the MSEEE Combined Degree need to formally apply for graduate admissions to the MSEEE program.
-Information on the application procedure can be found at: http://www.purdue.edu/gradschool/index.html and located on this same webpage is an “Apply Now” link for initiating the necessary online application.
+In semester 6, students in the programs listed above interested in the MSEEE Combined Degree need to formally apply for graduate admissions to the MSEEE program.
+Information on the application procedure can be found at https://www.purdue.edu/gradschool/admissions/how-to-apply/index.html and located on this same webpage is an “Apply Now” link for initiating the necessary online application.
 The application process is identical to the regular graduate application process, except for three additional steps.

 - The student must submit as part of the application the “Purdue University Graduate School Combined-Degree Program Request” form.
-This is Form GS-27, available from the Graduate School online at: http://www.purdue.edu/gradschool/faculty/forms.html.
+This is Form GS-27, available from the Graduate School online at http://www.purdue.edu/gradschool/faculty/forms.html.
 This form must be approved (by signature) by the Heads of the participating Baccalaureate and Master’s degree (EEE) programs, before submitting as part of the application.
 If the student is a BSEEE student, the Head of EEE will sign and date on both approval lines.
-The Head of EEE’s signature can be obtained by scanning the form to email@example.com or giving it to Patti Finney in POTR 364D.
-She will obtain the necessary signature and upload it to your graduate application.
+The Head of EEE’s signature can be obtained by scanning the form to firstname.lastname@example.org or brining it to POTR 364E.
+The necessary signatures will be obtained and the form will be uploaded to your graduate application.

 - The Statement of Purpose essay should state clearly that the student is applying to the MSEEE Combined Degree program and provide the reason(s) for seeking graduate study under this Program, and any relationship to the applicant’s career goals.